Softr vs. Bolt

 Why businesses are choosing Softr over Bolt

-Built-in logins & user management
+Built-in logins and user management

 See how Softr compares to Bolt

-Functionalities | Softr | Bolt |
+Functionalities | Bolt | |

 |---|---|---|

-Core focus | Full-stack AI app builder with native databases and workflows | Prompt-driven code and app generation |
+Core focus | Full-stack AI app builder with native databases and workflows | AI-driven code generation for custom web apps |

 Vibe coding | Prompt-based app and UI generation (connected to data, CRUD actions) | AI-generated code and app scaffolding |

-Data flexibility | Native databases, plus build on top of 15+ external data sources | Managed backend required; external databases via API setup |
+Data flexibility | Native databases, plus build on top of 15+ external data sources | External databases (e.g. Supabase) connected via APIs and generated code |

-Database model | First-class relational databases you build and query directly | Data handled via generated code and external services |
+Database model | First-class relational databases you build and query directly | No native database layer; data accessed via generated code |

-Design flexibility | Fully customizable layouts & branding | Depends on generated scaffolds |
+Design flexibility | Fully customizable layouts & branding | Flexible via generated code (requires editing prompts or code) |

-Permissions & access | Custom user groups, granular permissions, and global data restrictions | Limited native permission controls |
+Permissions & access | Custom user groups, granular permissions, and global data restrictions | Permissions managed through database rules and generated code |

-External users | Supports secure access for external users | Requires custom implementation |
+External users | Supports secure access for external users | Possible but requires custom authentication and database configuration |

-Forms | Multi-step forms with conditional logic | Basic generated forms with limited logic |
+Forms | Multi-step forms with conditional logic | Basic generated forms |

-Workflow automation | Built-in workflows (includes app UI triggers) | Workflows defined in generated code |
+Workflow automation | Visual workflow builder (includes app UI triggers) | Workflows defined in generated code |

-AI Agents | AI Agents for databases and workflows | AI used for app generation only |
+AI Agents | AI Agents for databases and workflows | AI primarily focused on app and code generation |

-Mobile experience | Strong responsive layouts and PWA support | Mobile experience depends on generated code |
+Mobile experience | Strong responsive layouts and PWA support | Mobile experience depends on generated code and custom setup |

-Pricing model | Pricing with clear usage limits | Token-based pricing |
+Pricing model | Pricing with clear usage limits | Credit-based pricing plus usage-based compute costs |

 Go from zero to app, incredibly fast